0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Reel/Reel.md

 ### Looks like we're going phishing :D
 the content is about someone asking to be emailed RTF formats (a type of document) for him/her to review and convert.

-This seems like a phishing challenge.
-We need to:
+This seems like a **Phishing Challenge**. *In order to exploit,* we need to:
 1. Find out who that user is
 2. Find a way to create a malicious RTF file
-3. Find a way to send emails using the open SMTP port
+3. Find a way to send an email using the open SMTP port

 ### Enumerating SMTP
 We use a tool called `smtp-user-enum` which lets us find if a given user exists or not.

-It uses a couple of SMTP commands to do that:
+It uses a couple of **SMTP** commands to do that:
 1. VRFY
 2. EXPN
 3. RCPT

-we give it a list of male/female names from the `SecLists` Github Repo to try while we look at how to create a malicious document.
+we give it a list of male/female names from the **SecLists** Github Repo to try while we look at how to create a malicious document.

 ![male-female-wordlists](male-female-wordlists.jpg)